JoshOrndorff/recipes/README.md

 ## Using Recipes in External Projects

 The pallets and runtimes provided here are tested and ready to be used in other Substrate-based blockchains.
 The big caveat is that you must use the same upstream Substrate version throughout the project.
-The recipes currently use Substrate@`7e9a2ae`.